IraAngeles-IBM/IBM-Satellite-VPC-RH-OCP/ibm-satellite-setup.md

 ![add-sat-host](./images/add-sat-host.png)

 4. Once all the host has been attached to the location.
 Assign host to Control plane for Zone-1, Zone-2, Zone-3.
 It is required to assign host to all zones.
-The rest of the unnassigned host will be assigned once the IBM Cloud serivce (OpenShift) is deployed.
+The rest of the unassigned host will be assigned once the IBM Cloud serivce (OpenShift) is deployed.

 ![images/sat-assign-host](./images/sat-assign-host.png)